rayxis/w4-Multiple-Choice-Quiz/README.md

 are answered, or the timer runs out (default: 60 seconds).

 At the conclusion of the quiz, if the user has answered at least one question correctly, and their score is higher than the lowest high score (default limit: 10), they will be prompted to enter their initials.
+Initials will be limited to 3 characters, and will be uppercase.
 Regardless of the outcome, they'll be prompted if they would like to go again.

 The live version of the quiz can be found here: A live version of this can be viewed
 here: https://rayxis.github.io/w4-Multiple-Choice-Quiz/

 ## Screenshots

 ![Starting screen](./screenshots/Screenshot%202023-12-11%20at%208.52.17%E2%80%AFAM.png)
 ![Example question](./screenshots/Screenshot%202023-12-11%20at%208.52.28%E2%80%AFAM.png)
 ![New high score](./screenshots/Screenshot%202023-12-11%20at%208.53.33%E2%80%AFAM.png)